S-HEMANTH-REDDY/Distributed_Operating_System_Principles_Actor_Project/README.md

 Overview

 This implementation solves the problem of computing the sum of squares in parallel using actors.
 The work is distributed across multiple actors (workers) to divide and process large numbers of sub-problems efficiently.
-Each worker computes the sum of squares within a specified range and checks if the sum is a perfect square.

 Work Unit Size